Taiwan says it was warned by China to not interfere in the detention of Taiwanese boat crew

 In February, two Chinese fishermen drowned while being chased by Taiwan's coast guard off the coast of Kinmen, prompting Beijing to step up patrols.

-China has been increasing military action around Taiwan, as well as the island groups of Kinmen and Matsu, which lie within sight of the Chinese coast.
-More worrying is China's daily dispatch of warplanes and navy ships around the island and military exercises, seen as rehearsals for a potential blockade or invasion.
+China has been increasing military actions around Taiwan's main island as well as the island groups of Kinmen and Matsu, which lie within sight of the Chinese coast.
+It also dispatches warplanes and navy ships daily around the island and holds military exercises, seen as rehearsals for a potential blockade or invasion.

-Taiwan's Defense Ministry said 20 Chinese People's Liberation Army Air Force planes crossed the median line of the Taiwan Strait between Tuesday and Wednesday morning.
+Taiwan's Defense Ministry said 20 Chinese People's Liberation Army Air Force planes crossed the median line of the Taiwan Strait between Tuesday and Wednesday.

-On Tuesday, a spokesman for the Chinese Cabinet’s Taiwan Affairs Office said the threat would affect only a hard-core minority of Taiwanese, and accused the ruling Democratic Progressive Party of “willfully misinterpreting” the action in an attempt to spread fear.
+On Tuesday, a spokesperson for the Chinese Cabinet’s Taiwan Affairs Office said the threat only affects a hard-core minority of Taiwanese, and accused Taiwan's governing Democratic Progressive Party of “willfully misinterpreting” the action in an attempt to spread fear.

-Taiwanese citizens overwhelmingly favor the island's current status as de-facto independent, even while it faces military threats and diplomatic isolation imposed by Beijing.
+Taiwanese citizens overwhelmingly favor the island's current de facto independence status, despite military threats and diplomatic isolation imposed by Beijing.

-A former Japanese colony, Taiwan rejoined China after World War II, but split away in 1949 as the Nationalists under Chiang Kai-shek were swept from the mainland by Ma Zedong’s Communists.
+Taiwan, a former Japanese colony, rejoined China after World War II but split away in 1949 as the Nationalists under Chiang Kai-shek were were defeated on the mainland by Mao Zedong’s Communists.
 No peace treaty has ever been signed, even as ties including direct flights between the sides have burgeoned.

-Associated Press writers Dake Kang and Didi Tang contributed to this report.
+Associated Press writers Dake Kang in Beijing and Didi Tang in Washington contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.